(Pocket-lint) - This is the second-generation of the largest Echo Show - Amazon's series of touchscreen Alexa devices.

 You can watch Amazon Prime video content but we don't think Show is the ideal device for consuming content for any length of time – it's fine to play the kids a cartoon while you're making dinner, but you're not going to stand there and watch the entirety of The Greatest Showman on it.
 And it's excellent for Amazon Music – the screen will even show you lyrics now for many tracks.

 Amazon now owns smart doorbell company Ring.
 You can currently view what's happening at your door by saying "Alexa, show me the front door", but a future update will also offer two-way communication through the Show itself.
 If you have a Ring doorbell already, that's a compelling reason to buy an Echo Show and we only expect this integration to expand.

 Hands-free recipes were another selling point of the original Show.
 Amazon has now partnered with several cooking sites to provide instructional videos for the updated Show, as well as step-by-step instructions should you need them.

 This Echo Show ups the ante on the original, especially in terms of the beefier sound and larger display.
 It was crucial that the Show improved its audio offering, not least because we're all looking for better quality sound from smart speakers and devices.
 That's what makes it such a compelling smart speaker for the kitchen.

-However, Echo Show still has room for improvement.
-We'd expect a higher-resolution screen next time around.
+This Echo Show also has room for improvement and we'll surely see it refreshed in 2020.
+We'd expect a higher-resolution screen for one thing.
 There's plenty of work to do on the software side of all the Show devices, too.
 Many Alexa skills simply aren't optimised to take advantage of the screen.

 Google Nest Hub